pflanze/functional-perl/README.md

-easily into new functions, which are still pure and thus can be further combined. `compose` takes any number of function references (coderefs) and returns a new function (coderef) that applies those functions to its argument in turn:
+easily into new functions, which are still pure and thus can be further combined. `compose` takes any number of function references (coderefs) and returns a new function (coderef) that applies those functions to its argument in turn (it is a combinator function, there are more in`FP::Combinators`):

     # The function that adds all of its arguments together then
     # squares the result: